 Read the Big Interview guide to preparing interview stories for these and other behavioral questions.

 What else do interviewers want to know about me?
-What other questions can I expect?
+What other questions can I expect in a consulting interview?

 Be prepared to answer the following (sometimes multiple times throughout the interview process- it’s good practice!):